sbuare/BodyweightHelper/README.md

 1. Include the rest of the exercises/variations so that the program can be 'complete'
 2. Organize the code better.
 Ex. make a function for all the repeated code in main() ?
 3. File i/o
+4. Add more information for the user, ex. video demonstrations found on the site and explanations for how to choose difficulty level
-4. Learn GUI and add a GUI??????
+5. Learn GUI and add a GUI??????
 I'm scared